iqtree/iqtree.github.io/doc/molevol.md

 > * Does this make sense?
 {: .tip}

-We will now use the CAT-like protein mixture model called `C10` to `C60` ([Le et al., 2008a]) to analyze the same data set.
+We will now use the CAT-like protein mixture model called `C10` ([Le et al., 2008a]) to analyze the same data set.
 Moreover, to speed up the analysis we will use the PMSF approximation ([Wang et al., 2018]):

 	iqtree -s microspo.fa -nt AUTO -m LG+C10+F+G -bb 1000 -ft microspo.fa.treefile -pre microspo.C10